Preface: Welcome to the race—Quantity & quality of content

-Your designers are given the difficult task of being creative, original and inspiring on demand every single day.
+Your creative team is given the difficult task of being creative, original and inspiring on demand every single day.
 It's essential that they're able to turn on their creativity when it counts.

-To do this, designers bring a level of practical science to the table.
+To do this, creative teams bring a level of practical science to the table.
 They're trained on hierarchy, grids, typographic theory, best practices, and so on.
-But to find those truly creative "lightning in a bottle" solutions, your designers will need a full tank of ideas, concepts, jokes, random facts and insights to pull from.
+But to find those truly creative "lightning in a bottle" solutions, your design team will need a full tank of ideas, concepts, jokes, random facts and insights to pull from.
 This tank is what puts creativity on tap, ready to go at a moment's notice.

 Here's how you help them fill it.